 The screenshot shows the 'Configure Basic Features' dialog box.
 It contains a list of checkboxes for various features.
 The 'SSL Offloading' and 'Load Balancing' checkboxes are checked and highlighted with a blue border.
-Other checkboxes are unselected.
-At the bottom of the dialog are 'OK' and 'Close' buttons.
+Other checkboxes include 'Content Filter', 'Rewrite', 'Authentication, Authorization and Auditing', 'HTTP Compression', 'Content Switching', 'Integrated Caching', and 'Citrix Gateway'.
+At the bottom of the dialog are 'OK' and 'Close' buttons, with 'OK' being the active button.